 Participants in a CSA farm pay in advance before the start of the season for a share of the farm’s harvest.
 In turn, they receive a portion of farm products each week (or biweekly) throughout the growing season.
 Prepayment gives the small farmer operating capital for the year’s production, and helps the farmer plan the planting and harvest schedule.
 Shareholders not only share the bounty from the farm– they also share the risk.
 If there is a crop failure (such as from disease, a hurricane or major freeze), the shareholders agree to take the loss with the farmer.

-Here in South Florida, our season lasts about 5 months from approximately mid-November through mid-April (10 or 20 deliveries over 22-23 weeks).
+Here in South Florida, our season lasts about 5 months from late November through mid-April (10 or 20 deliveries over 22-23 weeks).